gvwilson/sensibleadventures/maddy-roo/old.md

 Sindy nodded jerkily.
 Instead of putting her back against the wall she pressed herself against it.
 Slide, slide, slide---she practically leaped into Maddy's arms once she was across.
-"You did great," the older roo whispered into her little round ear.
+"You did great," the older roo whispered into her ear.

 "Thanks," Sindy said, wriggling out of Maddy's arms.
 "Come on, it's easy!" she called back to Dockety.